Lane Departure

 In this case, the manufacturer displays the lane lines and turns one side red when the vehicle crosses the line without having used a turn signal.
 The steering wheel will also vibrate to further alert the driver.
 Both lines are shown in red here, but only one will in practice.

 The light is green if the system is simply on.
 Most manufacturers who offer the system or systems make use of the larger Information Displays (see here) to indicate the system’s operation, and others offer a text symbol like the one to the left.
-If the system is turned off, you may see a the symbol to the right, which includes the word OFF.
+If the system is turned off, you may see one of the symbols to the right, which may include the word OFF.
+One even adds an arrow pointing outside the line and a star meant to indicate a collision for really no good reason.

 These are Lane Change Assist (LCA) indicators, part of a Highway Driving Assist system.
 We’re showing two colors here, but in fact the system moves through four colors depending on the circumstance.
 In white, the system is off.
 In gray, the system is on stand by.
 In green, it is safe to change lanes.